B2B

 • Even if tiered pricing allows for the expansion of your customer base, you need to be careful when justifying the price value of each tier.
 If customers opt for higher tiers but don’t see equivalent benefits for the premium they are paying, it decreases customer satisfaction.

 • Moreover, customers on the lower tiers may switch to competitors if they find a better, feature-packed deal.
+This is where competitive pricing still matters, even if your overall B2B pricing strategy is not built solely around competitor pricing.

 • If you’re offering a freemium model, very few customers may actually switch to paid tiers.
 According to FirstPageSage, the freemium conversion rate is only between 2.6%-5.8% across industries.